AI ethics in technological advancements can help foster a world with less bias and more fairness. Here’s what it is and why it matters.

 Intergovernmental entities: Entities like the United Nations and the World Bank are responsible for raising awareness and drafting agreements for AI ethics globally.
 For example, UNESCO’s 193 member states adopted the first ever global agreement on the Ethics of AI in November 2021 to promote human rights and dignity.

 Non-profit organizations: Non-profit organizations like Black in AI and Queer in AI help diverse groups gain representation within AI technology.
-The Future of Life Institute created 23 guidelines that are now the Asilomar AI Principles, which outline specific risks, challenges, outcomes for AI technologies.
+The Future of Life Institute created 23 guidelines that are now the Asilomar AI Principles, which outline specific risks, challenges, and outcomes for AI technologies.

 AI ethics are important because AI technology is meant to augment or replace human intelligence—but when technology is designed to replicate human life, the same issues that can cloud human judgment can seep into the technology.